 Most homes won't need any kind of special installation to get superfast or cable broadband installed — especially new builds — but this does vary by location.

-You can compare different superfast packages in your area to see if superfast is right for you.
+You can compare different broadband packages in your area to see if superfast is right for you.